The internet we need

 Share your feedback

-If you have any feedback on the Fund, including improvements we could make so that it is more accessible or impactful, then please let us know.
+If you have any feedback on the Fund, including improvements we could make so that it’s more accessible or impactful, then please let us know.

-If you’re unable to apply this year, but would like to be alerted when the Fund is next inviting proposals, please add your name and email address to the feedback.
-We’ll add your details to our mailing list so that we can notify you when the next round of funding is launched.
+If you’re unable to apply this time, but would like to be alerted when the Fund is next inviting proposals, please add your name and email address to the feedback.
+We’ll add your details to our mailing list so that we can notify you about updates related to the Fund or when the next window of funding is launched.

 Please read our privacy notice for further information on how we process personal data.